AlexaCRM/alexacrm.github.io/datapress/addons/premium_features/binding/fields.md

     - Binding
     - Fields binding
     - DataPress
 keywords: [DataPress Fields Binding, Fields Binding addon]
+description: Guide to using the Fields Binding feature in DataPress, allowing you to display and format Dataverse column values with custom Twig code and templates.
 ---
 <div
   role="note"